-When a company wants to create video content, there’s more to it than, “Hey, let’s create a video about our business!”
+When a company wants to create successful corporate video content, there’s more to it than, “Hey, let’s create a video about our business!”
 A lot of planning and strategy should go into the process.
 What are the goals for the video?
 Who will be in it?
 What is the purpose of creating this video?
 Are you trying to increase sales?
 Trying to improve the corporate image?
 Trying to attract new employees or executive? …and so much more.

 Many marketers are using high quality video to improve rankings on Google, provide site visitors information that differentiates them from their competitors, or answer questions to increase authority.
 Some are shrewdly thinking about how they can turn what the company does into content or how to place the video in the right places to get views and conversions into sales.